Partner Sites

 With top consulting firms such as McKinsey and Bain paying new hires salaries above $190k, you’d expect that hiring a consulting firm to complete a project isn’t cheap.

-To ensure they’re bringing value to the projects they work on, consultants must quickly become experts on a new client when beginning a new project.
+To ensure they’re bringing value to the projects they work on, consultants must become experts on a new client as soon as they start a new project.
 They have to learn the intricacies of a company, its practices, and the industry it operates in.

-Foundational business knowledge is essential.
-That’s why MBA graduates are so popular with top consulting firms, as they have a broad business acumen and skills that are transferable across projects.
+Foundational business knowledge is essential for success in the industry.
+That’s why MBA graduates are so popular with top consulting firms, as they have a broad business acumen and skills that are transferable across different projects.

 But equally important is an ability to learn at a rapid pace: “Your ability to learn quickly, what they often call speed of mind, I think is one thing that is very helpful,” says Sarah Schilling, project leader at BCG.